uzh/z-pool-tool/doc/ARCHITECTURE.md

 - SMS Gateway (GTX Messaging), HTTP API
 - TODO [ZI] UZH SMTP Server with rate limit
 - MariaDB Cluster with one write instance and 3 read clones
-- TODO [ZI] Edu-ID Authorization
+- TODO [ZI] Edu-ID Authentication
 - Gitlab API

 ## Principles
 This section discusses high-level principles that guide the development of the architecture.

-- The system is divided in two sub-systems; One that deals with Commands and one that deals with Queries
+- The system is divided in two sub-systems; one that deals with Commands and one that deals with Queries
-- Keep the amount of customly written JavaScript at a minimum
+- Keep the amount of custom JavaScript at a minimum
 - Separate pure code that has no side-effects from code that has side-effects
 - Declarative & functional core, imperative shell
 - Separate generic infrastructure components from domain components
 - Use module interfaces to achieve information hiding
 - Put as many business rules into pure code as possible
-- Prefer end-to-end testing to unit tests
+- End-to-end tests happy paths, unit test command handlers
 - No business logic in views
 - No database access in views
 - Don't use an ORM but write SQL queries by hand in order to have full control over the queries
 - Don't block when doing I/O
-- High cohesion, low coupling
 - A little copying is better than the wrong abstraction
-- Ensure all components are stateless, the only stateful part it the persistence layer
+- Ensure all components are stateless, the only stateful part it the persistence layer (and the cache)
-- HTTP Handlers are fetching things
+- HTTP handlers are responsible for authorizing, parsing and calling a command handler
-- Command has to be easily serializable, no entities only ids
-- Authorization outside of command, the caller of a command handler needs to call `can` as well (usually HTTP handler)
+- Authorization is done before the command is handled, the caller of a command handler needs to call `can` as well (usually HTTP handler)
-- Queries are implicit and exposed throught the models
+- Queries are implicit and exposed throught the model API
-- Big chunk of business logic in pure command handler functions, test those thorougly
+- A big chunk of the business logic lives pure command handler functions, test those thoroughly including edge cases
-- One test for each event handling
+- Ideally there should be an integration test for every event
-- Side effects (mutations) only in event handlers
+- Side effects (mutations) can only occur in event handlers
-- Command VerbThing, Event is ThingVerbInPast
+- The name of a command starts with a present verb, such as `SignUpParticipant` because is represents user intent
+- The name of an event starts with the thing, such as `ParticipantSignedUp` because it represents an immutable fact
 - It is not allowed to create an event in an event handler

 ## Software Architecture